 The next trick, it seems, would be for an opponent to engage Palmyra in a four-quarter battle that goes down to the wire.
 Good luck with that.

 "Where do you start?"
 Elco coach Ashli Shay said when asked to discuss the problems Palmyra presents to opponents.
 "They're athletic, every one of them can shoot, they can all rebound, they all play defense hard.
 Honestly, I was making my scouting report to give to the girls - I do strengths and weaknesses - and I couldn't find one.
-I couldn't find a weakness.
-They're just good."

 But from there, the Cougars put on nothing short of a clinic.
-With a 3-pointer from junior forward Carly Richardson - who was simply sensational while erupting for 27 points - roughly 15 seconds later serving as the spark, Palmyra outscored its host 42-10 the
+With a 3-pointer from junior forward Carly Richardson - who was simply sensational while erupting for 27 points - roughly 15 seconds later serving as the spark, Palmyra outscored its host 42-10 the rest of the way on the way to a deceivingly lopsided blowout win.

 There were all sorts of reasons for it - Richardson's brilliant play, a 12-point third quarter from sophomore wing Kristen Smoluk, superb ball movement and team defense, and strong complementary play from the rest of the quality interchangeable parts- Katy McClellan, Kait Carmo, Maria Tukis, Gabi Gundermann and Katie Dembrowski.